 If any of these food items are in your kitchen or shopping cart, I recommend you toss them out.
 You have to be more savvy when you’re shopping, which means thoroughly reading the labels and knowing what the ingredients are.

 If you don’t know something, don’t eat it.
-Do your research to learn what it is and what the different names are of various sugars, additives and other harmful ingredients commonly found in all-natural products.
+Do your research to learn what it is and what the different names are of various sugars, additives and other harmful ingredients commonly found in all natural food products.
 Or better yet, go with products that are USDA certified organic!

 7 All Natural Foods That Are Actually Unhealthy For You